CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 | ----------- | ----------- |
 | ![](img/nodenoise100.png)  |  ![](img/denoise100.png)  |

+For the above images, I used the following settings:
+- Filter Size: 80
+- Color Weight: 200
+- Normal Weight: 0.05
+- Position Weight: 4
+- Kernel Size: 5x5

 ## Core Features

 #### Simple Blurring

+The first step in implementing Edge Avoiding ATrous Denoising is to average each pixel's neighboring color without taking any weights into consideration.
+(This is very similar to implementing Gaussian blur, except there is no kernel of weights.
+We simply divide the sum of all neighboring colors by the number of neighbors.
+In my case, I use a 5x5 area around the pixel as its neighbors.

 | Original | Simple Blurring | Photo Editing Software Blur
 | ----------- | ----------- | ----------- |